Sani Musa Danja

 Sani Musa Abdullahi, known as Sani Danja or Danja (born 20 April 1973), is a Nigerian film actor, producer, director, singer, and dancer.
 He participates in both Kannywood and Nollywood.
 In April 2018 he was turbaned by the Etsu Nupe, Yahaya Abubaka, as Zakin Arewa.
+He has featured in numerous Nollywood blockbusters including Battle on Buka Street and Wives on Strike.

 Career

 He ventured into the Hausa movie scene in 1999 in Dalibai (student).
 Danja also produced and directed films, including Manakisa, Kwarya tabi Kwarya, Jaheed, Nagari, Wasiyya, Harsashi, Gidauniya, Daham, Jarida, Matashiya, and others.
 He made his 2012 Nollywood debut in Daughter of the River.

 Filmography

 Sani Musa Danja has acted, produced and directed in Kannywood and Nollywood movies.
 Amongst them are: